GCE Deployments

 Tracking URL

 When you view the details of an active GCE deployment, you can access a tracking URL to the Google Cloud Console.
-Use the URL to view details about the Google Cloud resources automatically provisioned for the StreamSets deployment.
+Use the URL to view details about the Google Cloud resources automatically provisioned for the IBM StreamSets deployment.

 To access the tracking URL, click a GCE deployment name in the Deployments view and then locate the Tracking URL property in the deployment details.

 Click the URL to open the Google Cloud Console.
-The console displays the overview page of the Google deployment created for your StreamSets deployment.
+The console displays the overview page of the Google deployment created for your IBM StreamSets deployment.
 The overview page includes links to the following resources created for the deployment:

 • VM instance template